jakobnissen/jakobnissen.github.io/posts/bugs.md

 # Why is Julia so buggy and what can we do about it?
 Julia and its ecosystem has a _lot_ of bugs.
 Some months ago, long-time Julia user Yuri Vishnevsky wrote a blog post on this, entitled [Why I no longer recommend Julia](https://yuri.is/not-julia/), which made the rounds.
-It caused hefty discussion in the Julia community, and four months later, it's still brought up on Hacker News as soon as there is a post about Julia.
+It caused hefty discussion in the Julia community, and presumably made a lot of outsiders cautious about trying out Julia for their projects.

-Yuri's blog post struck a nerve with me because I have had a similar experience in my ~three years of using Julia daily, and have been having thoughts along the same lines, but the thoughts hadn't materialized until Yuri put words on it.
+Yuri's blog post struck a nerve with me because I have had a similar experience in my ~three years of using Julia daily.
+I've been having thoughts along the same lines, but hadn't been able to materialise them until Yuri put words it into words.
 This blog post is the result of a few of months of mulling it over.

-I will not waste any time arguing that Julia is buggy - Yuri already put it so well, so just read his blog post.
+I will not waste any time presenting evidence that Julia actually is buggy - Yuri already put it so well, so just read his blog post.

+First, let me clear up a point of confusion.
+In response to Yuri's original post, lots of effort was spent arguing that Yuri didn't expose problems, in Julia the _language_, but rather packages in the Julia _ecosystem_.
-Instead, this post will first cover the many interacting reasons _why_ Julia is a buggy language - I believe these experiences are interesting to anyone who cares about programming languages.
-I will argue that the causes of the problems are threefold:
+It's a pointless distinction: _Both_ the language and the ecosystem is full of bugs, for the same underlying reasons.
+This blog post is about what I belive these underlying reasons for unreliable code are.
+They might be of interest to anyone who cares about programming languages in general.
+I argue that the causes of the problems are threefold:
 * The fundamental design of Julia makes correctness hard
 * The culture among Julia users puts little emphasis on correctness
 * There is a lack of tooling to ensure correct code